thomaspeklak/express-upload-resizer/README.md

 - __target__: target directory
 - __method__: can be resize (resize no cropping), resizeAndCrop (resize with cropping), thumb (more or less the same as resize and crop but faster)

+##Nameing of files

+The middleware tries to keep the original filename if it is unique to the location.
+Otherwise it will generate a unique name by appending a counter to the name.
+E.g. _logo.png_ will become _logo__\_\_1__.png_ if another _logo.png_ already exists.

+The path of the resized and moved file can be option with the `file.path` property, the name with `file.name`.

 ##Missing features:

 - define an array of methods for each type to batch resize files